 After onboarding students, the real magic of Tinkercad Classrooms happens in the class dashboard.
 Here, you can moderate student activity, browse recent student work using the gallery view, and edit or comment on any specific student designs.

-Your class dashboard includes four tabs (shown above): Students, Designs, Activity, and Co-teachers.
+Your class dashboard includes four tabs (shown above): Students, Activities, Designs, Notifications, and Co-teachers.
 You can navigate to each tab by clicking on it.
 When a tab is open, you’ll notice that its name is underlined.